×

 Check the Slope Around Your Foundation

-If you find problem areas, you can usually fix them by adding and compacting soil to rebuild the slope.
-For more serious issues, consider installing French drains or hiring professionals to regrade your yard.
+If you find problem areas, you can often fix them by adding and compacting soil to rebuild the slope.
+For larger issues, French drains or professional regrading may be necessary.

 Check for Landscaping Changes